Alpelx/Console-Bank-Management-System/report/pages/problem-definition.md

     - Error messages and instructions are visible and clear to the user.

 4. **Reliability:**
-    -Information is consistent and accurate, most especially in transactions and provides for rollback in case the process of a transaction was erroneous.
+    - Information is consistent and accurate, most especially in transactions and provides for rollback in case the process of a transaction was erroneous.

 ---